cinout/ACME_BUY/README.md

 - After order is Paid, record the snapshot of the product's price & discount, and show this price afterwards in order history
 - When product is deleted/removed by seller, the server soft-delete it, so that product is still visiable to customers who ordered it before.
 However, the soft-deleted product won't appear in seller's product list, and on the product's page, a warning is shown to indicate the product has been removed.
 - seller cannot buy or wishlist their own products
+- A nice unfound page when user hits an url that is not specified in our routes.
+- If wrong shop/product id is provided in url, an unfound message is shown in the page.
+- If wrong order id is provided in the url, show unauthorized page.

 ## User Roles, User Authentication, and Routes Protection